alexpalade/psk-file-share/README.md

 A SSApp for privatesky for storing and sharing files through a users' wallet.

-Important: File sharing is not implemented.
-The app needs refresh to see the latest uploads.
-File size limited to 64K.
+- file sharing is not implemented (only storage)
+- the app needs refresh to see the latest uploads
+- file size limited to 64K

 ## How to install